mParticle/docs/src/pages/guides/getting-started/create-an-input/index.md

 2. Start up a development build of your app (get a developer to help you if necessary).
 The mParticle SDKs automatically collect and forward data about installs and user sessions, so just by opening a development build of your app, you should start to see data in the Live Stream.
    ![](/images/gs-sessions-livestream.png)

+## Advanced Platform Configuration Settings

+For the iOS, Android, and tvOS platforms, some advanced configuration settings are available.
+To change these settings, navigate to **Setup > Inputs** in the left column and select either iOS, Android, or tvOS from the list of platforms.

+Expand the **Advanced Settings** by clicking the + icon.

+### Restrict Device ID by Limit Ad Tracking

+iOS, Android, and tvOS (Apple TV) devices allow users to limit the collection of advertising IDs.
+Advertising IDs are unique identifiers you may use to associate event and user data with a specific device.
+For both iOS and Android devices, if a user has not provided explicit consent to share their device's advertising ID, then the value of that ID is set to an all-zero value.

+By checking **Restrict Device ID by Limit Ad Tracking**, mParticle will not collect advertising IDs from users who have enabled the Limit Ad Tracking setting on their device.

+Remember, mParticle will collect advertising IDs for both iOS and Android devices, regardless of whether or not a user has enabled the Limit Ad Tracking setting on their device.
+However, the IDs collected from users who have opted out will be all-zero values.

+Following are descriptions of Apple and Google's policies for device advertising IDs:

+#### iOS Advertising IDs

+After the release of iOS 14.5, Apple introduced the App Tracking Transparency (ATT) framework, which requires app developers to request users' explicit consent to share their advertising IDs.
+If a user of your app has not provided this consent, Apple's advertising ID (IDFA) will be set to all an all-zero value: `00000000-0000-0000-0000-000000000000`.
+Read more about Apple advertising identifiers [in their documentation](https://developer.apple.com/documentation/adsupport/asidentifiermanager/1614151-advertisingidentifier).

+For more information about the ATT framework, visit the [iOS 14 Guide](https://docs.mparticle.com/developers/sdk/ios/ios14/).

+#### Android Advertising IDs

+Google allows Android users to opt out from sharing their devices' advertising IDs.
+Similar to Apple's policy, Google will set a user's advertising ID (GAID or AAID) to an all-zero value if that user has opted out from sharing their ID.
+Read more about Google's advertising identifiers in [their documentation](https://support.google.com/googleplay/android-developer/answer/6048248?hl=en).

 ## Troubleshoot

 If you don't see data appearing in the Live Stream within the first few minutes after opening a development build: